A promising start

 About the author

-George Adelman has over a decade of experience in strategy consulting and in-house advisory.
-Leading strategy development, service design and digital transformation teams at Monitor Deloitte, he has advised senior leadership from across both the public and private sectors.
-He has an ACII and a Masters from the London School of Economics.
+George is a Principal at FT Strategies, he joins us from Monitor Deloitte with over a decade of experience in strategy consulting and in-house advisory.
+Leading strategy development, service design and digital transformation teams, he has advised senior leadership from across both the public and private sectors.